Skin Cancer Prevention and Risk Reduction

-Not all products with these ingredients will work, however.
+The best proven antioxidants for reducing skin cancer risk are green tea polyphenols, vitamins C and E. Not all products with these ingredients will work, however.
 You need high concentrations of pharmaceutically pure and stable antioxidants to reap the benefits.
-I’ve made it my business to have exactly the right formulations for my skin cancer patients.
-They are found in my Vitamin C Serums
+Also, based on the scientific evidence and my clinical experience, green tea EGCG polyphenols are clearly the best antioxidants for reducing photocarcinogenesis in my opinion.

 Antioxidants applied to your skin can act as an extra type of protection against damaging free radicals formed from sun exposure.
 Layering these products under your sunscreen gives you a reservoir of helpful antioxidants.

-How Do You Create a Complete Skin Care Routine to Fight Skin Cancer?
+Dr. Bailey's Complete Skin Care Routine™ to Fight Skin Cancer.

 Most skin cancers happen on the face and neck, so getting your facial skin care routine optimized is important.
 Here is my most popular facial skin care routine for people at a higher risk for skin cancer: